saitonakamura/jest-playwright/README.md

 }
 ```

-Similar to Jest [globalSetup](https://jestjs.io/docs/next/configuration#globalsetup-string) configuration can except the export of an async function:
+Similar to Jest [globalSetup](https://jestjs.io/docs/next/configuration#globalsetup-string), configuration can accept the export of an async function:

 ```js
 module.exports = async () => {